 Build those skills by utilizing the tools around you.
 Your manager is one of those tools.
 Your HR department may be another.
 Oftentimes HR is familiar with which competencies to evaluate, and you may be able to use this to improve your performance.
 If HR doesn’t have this knowledge, they can contact SBI to establish the right benchmarking criteria.

 Moneyballing: Improving Sales Competencies

-If you want to succeed, your 2013 strategy can’t simply be “Sell more,” or “Sell better.”
+If you want to succeed, next year's strategy can’t simply be “Sell more,” or “Sell better.”
 That’s like a baseball team missing the playoffs saying, “Well, next year we’ll just win more games.”
 It doesn’t work that way.